• Re: Problem at your system

 And none the wiser, unless they know what you know. :)

-I'm not sure it would be against a standard to put nulls in afield
+I'm not sure it would be against a standard to put nulls in a

 that a standard would describe "dont use in this case" (and in this